-Exam Board AQA Overview of the subject at GCSE Spanish is one of the most widely spoken languages.
-It is spoken in 24 different countries by 440 million native speakers.
+Exam Board Exam Board AQA Overview of the subject at GCSE Studying Spanish gives you the opportunity to communicate with 440 million Spanish speakers in 24 different countries.
 This makes it the second most spoken language in terms of the number of people who speak it as their mother tongue (only Mandarin Chinese has more native speakers).
-Spanish is spoken in Spain, throughout the Americas, as well as a few countries in the Caribbean, and Equatorial Guinea in Africa.
-If you love travelling, you're spoiled for choice when it comes to Spanish-speaking countries you can visit.
-Knowing Spanish makes you more employable in the eyes of many different companies and organisations around the world.
-The GCSE Spanish course is divided into a number of topic areas, assessed through examinations in listening, speaking, reading and writing at the end of the 2-year course.
-You will recognize many of the themes from Key Stage 3 and will continue to extend your knowledge of vocabulary and grammatical structures.
-Skills and knowledge required to be successful at GCSE We have many able linguists at NHGS and a thriving modern languages department.
+Spanish is spoken in Spain, throughout the Americas, as well as a few countries in the Caribbean, and Equatorial Guinea in Africa The GCSE Spanish course is divided into three themes Identity and culture Local, national, international and global areas of interest Current and future study and employment You will recognize many of the themes from Key Stage 3 and will continue to extend your knowledge of vocabulary and grammatical structures.
+The emphasis remains on communication and you will be hearing and using Spanish regularly in the classroom to develop your skills in dealing with authentic situations.
+All formal assessment is taken at the end of Year 11, but regular internal assessment is undertaken throughout the course.
+The final GCSE grade, 9-1, will be awarded on the basis of four examinations, each worth 25% of the course. • listening, • speaking, • reading • writing Skills required to be successful at GCSE We have many able linguists at NHGS and a thriving modern languages department.
 An increasing number of students are now taking 2 languages at GCSE and if you are interested in languages and enjoy learning them, you should consider doing both French and Spanish You will develop the skills needed to become a competent speaker acquiring the skills needed in this growing international global society.
 Skills you will develop through the course include: Communication skills; Problem solving skills; Accuracy and attention to detail; Team working; Creative thinking.
 You will also develop an appreciation for the culture of other countries where Spanish is spoken and you will understand the importance of being tolerant, open-minded and empathetic in a multicultural society.
 Where will the course take you?
 Language skills are in demand and can be used in almost any career, particularly in businesses that trade internationally.
 Some job options directly related to a degree in languages include: Interpreter, Secondary School Teacher or Translator.
 Jobs where a degree in languages would be useful include: Broadcast Journalist, Diplomatic Service Officer, Education Consultant, English as a Foreign Language Teacher, Logistics and Distribution Manager, Marketing Executive, Sales Executive or Tour Manager Also remember that many modern language degree programmes offer a year abroad.
 Some graduates wanting a long-term career using a language choose to take on a short-term role, such as teaching English, while living abroad and perfecting their language skills.
 Other temporary jobs that take you abroad may be helpful, such as those in tourism.
 Experience in areas such as administration and IT will also be useful for many jobs that use language skills.

-Core Subject - Religious Studies
+Core Subject - Religious Studies (RS)